Can you backup mapped network drive with Windows Server Backup?

 AOMEI Backupper Server is dedicated backup & restoring software that designs for Windows Server operating systems such as Server 2003, Server 2008 (R2), Server 2012 (R2), Server 2016 and Server 2019.
 It can help you backup a mapped network drive in only a few clicks and also provides various other functions:

-It allows you to backup a mapped network drive with incremental and differential backup.
+- It allows you to backup a mapped network drive with incremental and differential backup.
+You are also allowed to backup a local/external drive and create system state backup, etc.

-Schedule backup mapped drive is also supportable.
-You can set it to backup daily/weekly/monthly/event triggers.
+- Schedule backup mapped drive is also supportable.
+You can set it to backup daily/weekly/monthly or based on event triggers.

 As a matter of fact, you can directly backup from network share or NAS path if you did not map the drive to local.
 Let’s have a closer look.
 Take making Windows Server 2008 (R2) backup mapped drive for example.